What is the application process to be selected as part of the team?

 Your supporters can donate to your run by:

 - Giving online by credit card on your personal fundraising page.
 The link is: www.milesformiracles.org/boston.
 (Click on ‘DONATE’ then type in the participant's name under ‘Search for a Fundraiser’).
-Please note: a minimum of $5 can be given online.
+Please note: Please note: online donations must be a minimum of $5.

 - Giving you cash.
 Please do not mail in cash.
-You write a personal check or get a bank check and mail it in an envelope.
-Note: Make sure to write your donor’s information on the envelope or include the check donation form so we can add them to your fundraising page.
+If a donor gives you cash, write a personal check for that amount or get a bank check and mail it.
+Note: Make sure to write your donor’s information on the envelope or include the check donation form so we can add your donor’s name and donation amount to your fundraising page.

 Where do I send donations?

 Encourage your supporters to donate online through your personal fundraising page.
-If the donor prefers to write a check, make checks payable to Boston Children's Hospital and mail to the address below along with this check donations form.
+If the donor prefers to write a check, make checks payable to Boston Children's Hospital and mail them to the address below along with this check donation form.